software-students-fall2022/specification-exercise-team-12/README.md

 - As an admin/La, I want the app to serve as a hub to all the necessary functions and data to increase the efficiency of the organization’s work.

+- As a student, I want to know how busy each location is in real time so that I could better plan my schedule.

+- As a student, I want to be able to view the newsletter to stay up to date with any updates and announcements.

+- As admin/La/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.

 ## Activity Diagrams